-New for 2017, the Jewelry & Metalsmithing Open Studio Program provides enrolled participants access to the UWM Jewelry & Metalsmithing studio and equipment during scheduled weekly hours.
+The Summer Open Studios program provides enrolled participants access to the Jewelry & Metalsmithing or Digital Fabrication studios and equipment during scheduled weekly hours.

-This program is only for experienced metalsmiths who have had previous training in metal arts and are seeking studio access to help them make their own self-guided projects.
+This program is only for experienced students with previous training seeking studio access to help them make their own self-guided projects.

-No registration fee – open to flutists of all ages and abilities
+Pre-registration not required – open to flutists of all ages and abilities.

-This ensemble invites advanced beginners to skilled amateurs, ages 12 and older, to rehearse and perform together.
-It is open to anyone who can read music and enjoys playing classical symphonic repertoire.
+This ensemble invites advanced beginners or skilled amateurs (ages 12 and older) to rehearse and perform together.
+It is open to anyone who can read music and enjoys playing classical symphonic and pops repertoire.